vedantm2609/2526-VEXV5-98721F/readmeforfile.md

-# VEX V5 Robot Control System - LemLib Implementation
+# 98721F Robot - Hardware and Sofware System Code

-This project is a comprehensive robot control system built for VEX V5 robotics using the LemLib library for advanced chassis control and odometry.
+This code file is the official code ran on the 98721F robot.
+It includes all robot configurations for the mechanisms and systems ran on the robot.
+Multiple code files are being used for autonomous routes, as one autonomous path is only being used on each project.

 ## Robot Hardware Configuration

 ### Drivetrain

+The Drivetrain is the driving base of the robot.
+It allows for the functioning of moving around the field.
+All design choices have been made to driver preferance and matchup goals.
-- **Wheels**: 4 Omniwheel + 4 Traction wheels (3.25" diameter)
+- **Wheels**: 4 Omniwheel + 2 Traction wheels (3.25" diameter)
-- **Motors**: 4 VEX 11W Smart Motors with blue cartridges (600 RPM)
+- **Motors**: 6 VEX 11W Smart Motors with blue cartridges (600 RPM)
-- **Additional Motors**: 2 VEX 5.5W Smart Motors at 200 RPM
 - **Drive Modes**: Supports Arcade, Curvature, and Tank drive
 - **No deadzone implementation** for maximum sensitivity